-The State of WinForms
+The Current State of WinForms

 Because WinForms has been around for so long, it is a very mature platform that integrates into Windows very well.
 WinForms applications could be written years ago and still run fine on Windows 10.

 Also, don?t underestimate how many companies still have WinForms applications that are important to their daily operations.
 You could do worse than to specialize in maintaining, improving or porting these applications.

 Another important fact is that Microsoft hasn?t stopped support for WinForms.
 While there are no major new developments planned for WinForms, they will keep releasing bugfixes.
-But these “bugfixes” include things like improvements for high DPI monitors in the upcoming .NET Framework 4.8.
+These ?bugfixes? include things like improvements for high DPI monitors in .NET Framework 4.8.